-In any 1970s-set movie, it’s easy to rely on the obvious props (though actually wallpaper really did look like an explosion in a paint factory, kitchens were green Formica and TVs were fat boxes that you had to walk over to if you wanted to watch another of the three available channels).
+In any 1970s-set movie, it’s easy to rely on the obvious props (though actually wallpaper was hideous, kitchens were green Formica and TVs were fat boxes that you had to walk over to if you wanted to watch another of the three available channels).

 But often it’s tiny background details that most sum up a decade or a lifestyle.
 The two pints of bitter in the pub costing (and I have already done your crying for you over this), 90p.
 The solid red lipstick in a gold case.
 And at the very back of a scene, the bowl of clingfilm-covered leftovers being carried out of the back door as the Turner family and Gloria Grahame’s son Tim, in the green Formica kitchen with the terrible wallpaper and boxy telly on the side, work out the details of his mother’s return to New York before she dies.